-There was a view that the physical dwelling can be altered to personal tastes over time - and in some ways buying a second-hand house allowed more scope for alternations - as they often came with greater internal and external space.
-Though opinions differed among the respondents with some viewing a new home built to a high specification and a high energy rating as their preference and others an older property with 'character' being theirs.
+There was a view that the physical dwelling can be altered to personal tastes over time - and in some ways buying a second-hand house allowed more scope for alternations as they often came with greater internal and external space.
+Opinions differed among the respondents, with some viewing a new home built to a high specification and a high energy rating as their preference, whilst others preferred an older property with 'character'.

-- The benefits of new builds were cleanliness and having new electrics and piping.
-This inspired a confidence in the building and a reassurance that few repairs would be required. - Older houses were considered better quality in terms of structure (thicker walls) although not as energy efficient. - Due to importance of private outside space, new houses were generally thought not to have as large private outside space.
+The benefits of new builds include cleanliness, and having new electrics and piping.
+This inspired a confidence in the building and a reassurance that few repairs would be required Having a garden/private outside space was considered one of the benefits of owning rather than renting.
+It was also anchored with people's past experiences with what they had grown up in

+- Older houses were considered better quality in terms of structure (thicker walls) - although not as energy efficient - New houses were generally thought not to have as large private outside space

 There were few mentions of apartments as a desirable long-term option as a place to live.
-The belief was that apartments as they are currently being provided for in Ireland are not created for families, with little storage and few with enough space for a family.
+The belief was that apartments, as they are currently being provided for in Ireland, are not created for families, with little storage and few with enough space for a family.
 While people believed apartments could be a good option for Irish society as a whole, few were interested in living in them themselves, as for the most part the view was that they had not been developed with families in mind.